aram-iry/infovis/docs/work_distribution.md

 Initially helped with finding datasets we could base our story on, helped create several graphs and wrote most of the data story in general.
 In the last week of the project he assisted in finishing up, making sure every little detail was correct.

 ## Mina
+Mina looked for multiple datasets, of which she aggregated several.
+She used these aggregated datasets to create some visualisations.
+During the feedback round she also answered most questions.
+Additionally, she helped write the datastory.